Kergalli/dragonbane-status-effects/README.md

 ### ⚠️ Known Issues

+**Condition Lab & Triggler**: Essentailly trying to do the same thing, will conflict on several levels

 **Monk's Little Details**: The Enhanced Token HUD Layout may conflict with some Monk's Little Details settings.
 If status effect icons appear incorrectly, disable these options in Monk's Little Details:
 - "Alter the Token HUD status effects"
 - "Clear All"